garywei944/garywei944/README.md

 In general, the word `eva` has so many meanings.
 In Genesis, Eve (or Eva) was the first woman created.
 Personally, I'm also a big fan of the anime Neon Genesis Evangelion, which is also usually referred as EVA.

 That I'd like to choose `eva` as a prefix of the projects is inspired from a fiction novel character.
 In Jiangnan(江南)'s novel *Dragon Raja(龙族)*, *EVA* refers to a supercomputer that is implanted with personality, which is also similar to the *S.C.
 Magi System(マギ)* of Neon Genesis Evangelion.
+In this way, I add a romantic touch to my projects.
 BTW, Dragon Raja used to be my favorite fiction novel for years.

 ## What's next, Pragmatism? 😎